Ekstremvær Amy 2025 rammer kystområder – illustrerer sårbarheten i fisket og behovet for sikring av utstyr

 • Reduces the risk of lost tools and equipment

-• Simplifies the recovery of objects underwater
+• Simplifies the retrieval of objects underwater

 • Developed for both professional and recreational use